 Due to data reasons, the base consists (only) of: taxable employment income and wage compensation for sick leave.
 Employee part of social contributions for benefits consists of unemployment wage compensation, wage compensation for disabled, maternity and paternity payment.
 Employee part of social contributions on benefits (tscbe\s) is added to employee social contributions (ils\sicee) in the output and has to be subtracted to get contributions paid actually by employees.
+The minimum base condition is not modelled due to data constraints.

-2.4.2 Employer social contributions (tscer\s)
+2.5.2 Employer social contributions (tscer s)